 Self-help and sustainability

-The Project, set up to mark the Millennium, is founded on Malawi's historical links with Scotland and the University of Strathclyde through explorer and missionary David Livingstone, who studied at Strathclyde in the 1830s.
+The Project, set up to celebrate the Millennium, is founded on Malawi's historical links with Scotland and the University of Strathclyde through explorer and missionary David Livingstone who studied at Strathclyde in the 1830s.

 The Malawi Millennium Project has enjoyed widespread support within and outside the Strathclyde community locally and internationally.
 Many University staff, students and alumni donate time and effort to the Project by lending their expertise and organising fundraising events.
 Events ranging from the 'Move for Malawi' event in the University Sports Centre to balls and fashion shows in the University's Barony Hall.

 The Project is proud of its record of careful financial management.
-Every penny counts and a network of contacts in Malawi allows the Project to target the money directly to those in need.
+Every penny counts and a network of contacts in Malawi allow the Project to target the money directly to those in need.